jkcsoftwaresllp/CasGamPro_client/CONTRIBUTING.md

-# Contributing to **itsRIGHTtime** & its **Projects**
+# Contributing to **JKC Softwares LLP** & its **Projects**

-Thank you for your commitment to improving **itsRIGHTtime**, its products, or its subsidiaries!
+Thank you for your commitment to improving **JKC Softwares LLP**, its products!
 We value your efforts to enhance our internal projects.
 Please adhere to these guidelines to ensure effective collaboration within our team.

 ## Table of Contents